 You will also need to update your auto insurance when moving.
 Every state requires drivers to carry a minimum level of liability insurance coverage.
 Those requirements vary from state to state, and your insurance coverage rates vary from zip code to zip code.

 While you’re considering changes to your policy, compare quotes with new companies in your area to see if you should stick with your same insurance company.
 You make the switch to someone who can better serve your coverage needs, budget, and service-level preference.

-You must report an address change to your insurance company or else you could risk being dropped or having a claim denied, cautions The Zebra’s own licensed insurance agent Neil Richardson.
+You must report an address change to your insurance company or else you could risk being dropped or having a claim denied.
 This is because the insurance company wants to make sure they are rating your policy on the correct zip code and account for any other people who may live at the new location, such as a new spouse.

 In general, you need to update your driver’s license for official and legal records (potentially with your job’s HR department), updating your car insurance, and to comply with state regulations.
 So while you may get away with keeping your old license for a while, there are eventual consequences.